Multi-agent blind quantum computation without universal cluster states: Conclusion

 \section{Conclusion}

 We propose a multi-agent blind quantum computation protocol based on ZX-Calculus in this work.
-The quantum algorithm is first written into a ZX-diagram and then modified to be extracted into an MBQC style algorithm.
+The quantum algorithm is first written into a ZX-diagram and then modified to be extracted into an MBQC-style algorithm.
 Then the algorithm is executed across multiple agents.
-We show that the information leakage to every agent is minimal, and our protocol's security can be guaranteed under the assumption that the communication between agents is limited.
-Our proposal does not require a universal cluster state compare to the UBQC protocol.
+We show that the information leakage to every agent is minimal, and our protocol's security can be guaranteed under the assumption that communication between agents is limited.
+Our proposal does not require a universal cluster state compared to the UBQC protocol.
 This advantage makes our protocol more flexible and efficient.